cnp3/ebook/principles/reliability.rst

 .. index:: persistence timer

 ..
 To solve this problem, transport protocols rely on a special timer : the `persistence timer`.
 This timer is started by the sender whenever it receives an acknowledgment advertising a receive window set to `0`.
-When the timer expires, the sender retransmits an old segment in order to force the receiver to send a new acknowledgment, and hence send the current receive window size.
+When the timer expires, the sender retransmits an old frame in order to force the receiver to send a new acknowledgment, and hence send the current receive window size.

 ..
  ..  note:: Negative acknowledgments